 7. After successful authentication, the AMF is provided with the successful indication together with the SUPI of the UE and the resulting security key.

 NOTE 4: Details of the authentication procedure are for FFS in SA WG3.
-This includes potential impacts on key hierarchy and how UE is aware of key hierarchy to be used.
+This includes potential impacts on key hierarchy, the possibility to use a tunnelled EAP method to allow using, as CdP, a AAA server exporting a MSK key, and how UE is aware of key hierarchy to be used.

 8. After successful authentication, the AMF continues with the registration procedure for the UE in the SNPN.
 The AMF selects a UDM based on the UE's SUPI to perform AMF registration and subscription management procedures with UDM.
 The SNPN may have provisioned individual subscriptions for the UEs that use non-AKA credentials from the CdP in the UDM/UDR.
 Alternatively, the SNPN may use common subscription profiles for these UEs.